coder966/react-rich-ui/README.md

 # React Rich UI

-React UI framework with lots of built-in UI components (forms, data table, steps wizards, etc...)
+React UI framework with lots of built-in UI components (forms, data table, steps wizards, etc...).
+It is based on Bootstrap, and does /NOT/ intend to provide every single component you might need -like other UI frameworks-, but rather only provide implementations for the complex use-case components, and it does so with simple APIs.

 ## Docs